-For applications that are sensitive to offset voltages and other low frequency noise, such as homodyne or direct conversion receivers, chopping in the first stage of the AD9253 is a feature that can be enabled by setting Bit 2.
-In the frequency domain, chopping translates offsets and other low frequency noise to $f{\rm CLK}/2$ where it can be filtered.
+For applications that are sensitive to offset voltages and other low frequency noise, such as homodyne or direct conversion receivers, chopping in the first stage of the AD9637 is a feature that can be enabled by setting Bit 2.
+In the frequency domain, chopping translates offsets and other low frequency noise to $f{CLK}/2$, where they can be filtered.